 Sabon font family features a very splendid typeface that comes with a feature of a steady texture.

-Futura regular font is classified as a steady, modern, elegant type of font design with a geometric Sans-serif typeface.
+Futura regular font is classified as a steady, modern, elegant font design with a geometric Sans-serif typeface.

 12. Verlag Font

 Verlag font free download and start using it in your projects.
-Have you ever noticed those hundreds of tiny columns in the newspaper consisting of very tiny texts containing helpline phone numbers, addresses for jobs or services?
+Have you ever noticed those hundreds of tiny columns in the newspaper consisting of very few texts containing helpline phone numbers addresses for jobs or services?

 13. Gill Sans Font

-Gill Sans offers a unique package both in style and accessibility, but that’s not all that really makes the Gill Sans standout is because of its versatility and varieties.
+Gill Sans offers a unique package both in style and accessibility, but that’s not all that makes it stand out because of its versatility and varieties.